msmbuilder/msmbuilder/doc/hmm.rst

 -------
 .. code-block:: python

-    from mixtape.featurizer import SuperposeFeaturizer
+    from msmbuilder.featurizer import SuperposeFeaturizer
-    from mixtape.ghmm import GaussianFusionHMM
+    from msmbuilder.ghmm import GaussianFusionHMM

     xtal = md.load('crystal-structure.pdb')
     alpha_carbons = [a.index for a in xtal.topology.atoms if a.name == 'CA']